The Boy With Only One Shoe

 BOMBER SQUADRON MEN WHO FLEW WITH XV SQUADRON by Martyn Ford-Jones

 Please click on the file below to read the publishers press release about this new book by Martyn Ford-Jones.
-The launch is not yet confirmed, but he is am hoping it will be launched at Aces High Aviation Gallery, Wendover, near RAF Halton, Bucks, on a date to be confirmed either at the end of October/early December.
+The launch is not yet confirmed, but he is am hoping it will be launched at Aces High Aviation Gallery, Wendover, near RAF Halton, Bucks, on a date to be confirmed, likely to be around 2nd March 2019.

 FROM ST VITH TO VICTORY